 Dog bites can have a devastating impact on victims, causing severe damage.
 Dog bite victims may seek to recover a variety of expenses from dog owners, including payment of bills for medical treatment, reimbursement for lost wages and payment for pain and suffering.
 Often the dog owner’s homeowner’s insurance pays these claims.

-If you or your child have been victims of a dog bite, do not hesitate to contact our experienced Pasadena dog bite lawyers who can help you get proper compensation for your injuries.
+If you or your child have been victims of a dog bite, do not hesitate to contact our experienced Encino dog bite lawyers who can help you get proper compensation for your injuries.